MohamedNasser525/SkyNile/README.md

    dotnet run
    ```
 6. Access Swagger for API documentation:
-   - Navigate to `http://localhost:5000/swagger` in your browser.
+   - Navigate to `http://localhost:{Your Local Host Number}/swagger` in your browser.
 ---

 ## API Endpoints